dairin0d/discrete-mirage/docs/notes.md

 To simplify further development, some options were removed:
 * Color splatting (now the library is fully agnostic of the data stored in voxels)

+Changes introduced in this version:
+* Switched from compiler's default (u)int to (u)int_fast32_t when no specific int size is defined